Improved Constraints on Effective Top Quark Interactions using Edge Convolution Networks: GNN-improved Wilson coefficient constraints

 Due to this optimisation the bounds on individual coefficients improve, yet the other coefficient is essentially free, with expectedly far worse performance than in the original case with the full dataset.
 To resolve this and improve the combined bounds, we consider the probability P(BSM), which is simply the sum of the network assigned probabilities of each operator, i.e.

 for the two operator classification considered here.
 This does indeed result in a combined bound that is superior to the original analysis.

 An alternative approach to formulating constraints is to directly employ the output of the GNN, i.e. using 2D histograms of the probabilities from the network (see, for example, the individual histograms from each contribution in~\cref{fig:2D_hist}), in place of the $p_T(b_1)$ distributions of~\cref{fig:ptb1_histos}.
 A $d$-dimensional classification can be converted into a $d-1$ dimensional probability histogram.
 This can act as a template for limit setting using the information that has condensed down the phenomenologically available information into the operator classification.
-Considering again ${\cal{O}}_{qu}^{(8)ii33}$ and ${\cal{O}}_{qq}^{(3)ii33}$, this is demonstrated in~\cref{fig:2D_hist}.
+Considering again ${\cal{O}}_{qu}^{(8)ii33}$ and ${\cal{O}}_{qq}^{(3)ii33}$, this is demonstrated in~\cref{fig:2D_hist}, where the three histograms can be used to construct a $\chi^2$, in the same way as the 1D $p_T(b_1)$ distributions, allowing the information of all three histograms to contribute.
 The resulting contour from this method is shown on the right plot of~\cref{fig:ML_Contours}.
 This method also improves the bounds on the WCs compared to the original $p_T(b_1)$ distribution analysis with no cuts on the probabilities required.
 This approach is feasible when we consider only a small (sub)set of the relevant interactions.
 Turning to the full $d-1$ dimensional histogram very quickly increases the statistical uncertainty.
 As can be seen from the qualitative similarity of the two approaches, a minimisation of

 appears to be adequate for multi-dimensional EFT analyses, particularly at luminosities below 3 ab$^{-1}$.